Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 `relays <http://en.wikipedia.org/wiki/Relay>`__.
 Each relay has three terminals such that the terminal in the middle is electrically connected to the terminal left or right depending on the state.
 The state is visualized by a LED.
+The new hardware version 1.2 is equipped with extensive protection circuitry against interference of inductive load switching.

 You can use this Bricklet to switch power supplies, motors, lamps, etc.
 Consider the maximum voltage and current.